The China Transit Visa: Everything You Need to Know

 Because of these movement zones, it allows you to enter into one city within a zone and leave from another.
 However, you must still leave within 144 hours.
 But it is possible to fly into Shanghai and out of Hangzhou, or into Beijing and out of Tianjin (both pairs in the same zone).
 However, you cannot fly into Beijing and out of Xi’an, for example.

 If arriving into Xi’an you can travel to Xianyang.
 If you are arriving into Chengdu you can travel to the following cities during your transit period: Deyang, Leshan, Luzhou, Meishan, Neijiang, Suining, Ya’an, Yibin, Zigong, and Ziyang.

 Finally, there is no stated minimum layover time on official documents.
-However, when we were queuing in Shanghai Pu Dong Airport, the immigration officer was shouting that your layover had to be 8+ hours to get a transit visa.
+However, when we were queuing in Shanghai Pu Dong Airport, the immigration officer was shouting that your layover had to be over 8 hours to get a transit visa.
 So, I would not have high hopes of entering China if your layover is less than this, but you can always try your luck.